 Zagazig Sharqia, Egypt Travel Guide

-Tell Basta (Bubastis) is the most significant archaeological site in Zagazig, located just to the southeast of the city center.
-Bubastis was the ancient capital of the 18th and 22nd dynasties.
+Tell Basta (Bubastis) is the most significant archaeological site in Zagazig, located just southeast of the city center.
+Bubastis served as the ancient capital of the 18th and 22nd dynasties.

-It was especially renowned as a major cult center for the cat goddess Bastet, associated with protection, joy, and family.
+It was especially renowned as a major cult centre for the cat goddess Bastet, associated with protection, joy, and family.
 The site contains ruins of temples, catacombs, and a large necropolis.

 This site provides a more tranquil experience compared to major sites in Luxor or Giza.